toxygen-project/toxygen/docs/plugins.md

 Toxygen comes without preinstalled plugins.

-1. Put plugin and directory with its data into /src/plugins/
+1. Put plugin and directory with its data into /src/plugins/ or import it via GUI (In menu: Plugins -> Import plugin)
 2. Restart Toxygen

 ##Note: /src/plugins/ should contain plugin_super_class.py and __init__.py